 You will usually get the MRNs from your customer or his agent.
 Without MRNs, the driver will not be able to enter the terminal.
-The MRNs are proof that the export/transit and import customs documents are logged in the customs system.
+The MRNs are proof that the export/transit customs documents are logged in the customs system.

-You may need the relevant physical documents (Commercial invoices and certificates and licenses) to accompany the cargo.
+You may need the relevant physical documents (commercial invoices and certificates and licenses) to accompany the cargo.
 These must be provided to you by your customer or his agent.
 Please inform your drivers that he will need those for inspections at the border.
 These may be included:

 For most other goods, there may occasionally be inspections.

 When transporting via Vlaardingen, your export cargo (transport) must be booked in the Port Base via the web login.
-If you do not have one, please apply here:
+If you do not have one, please apply here.